 Boyd Holbrook (Thomas Lockhart), Cleopatra Coleman (Rya), Bokeem Woodbine (Winston Maddox), Michael C. Hall (Brian Holt), Rudi Dharmalingam (Professor Naveen Rao), Sarah Dugdale (Amy Lockhart Aged 18/27), Quincy Kirkwood (Amy Aged 9), Rachel Keller (Jeanette Lockhart), Al Maini (Old Naveen), Tony Nappo (Clark), Philippa Domville (Arleen Nowak)

 Jim Mickle is a director whose name has been on the rise in recent years.
-Mickle first appeared with Mulberry Street (2006) concerning a deadly infection and then made the excellent vampire film Stake Land (2010).
+Mickle first appeared with Mulberry Street (2006) about an outbreak of human-rat mutations and then made the excellent vampire film Stake Land (2010).
 He received great word of mouth for the English-language remake of the cannibal family film We Are What We Are (2013) and the adaptation of the Joe R. Lansdale thriller Cold in July (2014).
-Subsequent to this, Mickle went on to create the tv series Sweet Tooth (2021- ) about post-apocalyptic animal hybrids.
+Subsequent to this, Mickle went on to the tv works like the Joe R. Lansdale adapted Hap and Leonard (2016-8) and Sweet Tooth (2021- ) about post-apocalyptic animal hybrids.

 The best way to watch In the Shadow of the Moon is not knowing anything at all about it.
 I went in with no more than a two-sentence description of its plot – and the results were quite astonishing.
 For the first 31 minutes, we become involved with beat cop Boyd Holbrook and his tracking of the killer.
 The strangeness of the set-up – a series of simultaneous deaths of unconnected people around the city, the three puncture wounds at the back of the neck that have caused their brains to explode, the possible significance of the full moonlight – give the suggestion that one is watching some kind of supernatural horror film.
 The tone throughout these scenes is that of a gritty urban cop show, all darkly lit night-shot action on the mean streets.